AviralMehrotra/Content-Management-System/README.md

 # Content Management System

 Welcome to the Content Management System project!
 This dynamic web application serves as a robust content management platform built using PHP and MySQL.
-It was developed as Task 1 during my Full Stack Web Development Internship at Bharat Intern.
+It provides an intuitive interface for managing content, users, and posts effectively.

 ## Features